 - PhD in Hebrew and Judaic Studies: January 4, 2018 (Recommended Deadline, December 18, 2017)

 - Joint PhD in Hebrew and Judaic Studies/History: January 4, 2018 (Recommended Deadline, December 18, 2017)

 Please Note: All deadlines that fall on a weekend are rolled to 5 pm on the Monday directly following the official deadline.

 Required Application Materials

-- 3 Letters of Recommendation (at least 2 must be academic)
+3 Letters of Recommendation are required (at least 2 must be academic).

-- An academic writing sample is recommended.
+A writing sample of critical analysis is recommended.
+This may be a term paper, a conference paper, excerpt from a thesis or a published article.
 Writing samples should be double spaced, Times New Roman, 12 pt font, and should not exceed 6000 words.

 Where to Apply

 Apply to the Graduate School of Arts and Science online.
 M.P.A.-M.A. applicants must also apply to the Wagner Graduate School of Public Service.